Out on the Lake? Stay Safe

 The Canada Day long weekend is often considered the real beginning of summer, and for many folks in Ontario, it wouldn’t be complete without some time out on the water.
 The fun and festive atmosphere of a holiday long weekend or any wonderful, warm summer day, however, can lead to poor choices in boating.

 OPP reports from over the first big holiday of the summer around the province show that people still flout the laws of safe boating, which can have tragic or expensive consequences.
 Here’s a look at some frequent boating-related charges the OPP issues.

 First and foremost, boaters should remember that impaired boating is impaired driving.
 With alcohol offences being so common, it’s important to know the law.

-It’s against the law to operate a boat under the influence of alcohol or drugs, the same rules that apply to driving a motor vehicle.
+It is against the law to operate a boat under the influence of alcohol or drugs in the same way as a motor vehicle.

 The law does not require that the lifejackets are worn, only carried by the boat, but police and boating safety experts agree that ideally they should be worn at all times.
 Remember: a lifejacket can’t save your life if you’re not wearing it.